taneesha-beep/Frontend-learning/README.md

 ## 👩‍💻
 These projects were created as part of my frontend development practice.
-More projects will be added as I continue to learn and improve :)
+I plan to add more projects as I continue to learn and improve :)